JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 **Services Template**

 The services page is where all the products/services are listed.
-All registered users have the option to list thier own website or marketing services on the website.
+All registered users have the option to list thier own website or marketing services on my website.
 This can be done by clicking on the 'Add new service' button at the top of the page.
 They will be asked to add a service title, description, category, price and image.

 The products are listed in rows of 3 on full width screens, but will drop down to just one product per row on smaller screens.